 The Waterford Institute’s software also provides teachers with a real-time assessment tool to monitor student progress.

 Students also meet with art and science specialists each week.
 Longer class periods give specialists the time to engage students in hands-on art projects and science experiments.

 Waterford’s experiential approach to science instruction utilizes labs and experiments to ignite each student’s love of the natural world.
 In art, students exercise their creativity through a variety of media.
 Students begin to experiment with line, space, form, value, and color.

 Students break for another recess block before heading to math.
-Waterford provides it’s Kindergarten students access to an expansive outdoor playground fully equipped with playing fields, age-appropriate playground equipment, and stunning views to the Wasatch mountains.
+Waterford provides it’s Kindergarten students access to an expansive outdoor classroom fully equipped with playing fields, age-appropriate playground equipment, and stunning views to the Wasatch mountains.